-Iñigo is assistant professor in the Marketing Department at IESE Business School.
+Iñigo is an Associate Professor in the Marketing Department at IESE Business School.
 Iñigo has received his Ph.D. degree in Management from the Anderson School of Management, UCLA.
 Previous to his doctoral studies, Iñigo received an undergraduate degree in Business and Economics from the University of Barcelona, worked for a number of years as a management consultant for Everis, and received his MBA from IESE Business School.

 His research centers in the understanding of how experiential purchases – an event or series of events that one lives through – are different from material purchases – tangible objects, kept in one’s possession – and how these differences influence the way consumers evaluate and choose experiences, as opposed to products.
 Some of the questions Iñigo studies in his research are: how does price influence a decision on an experience differently from a decision on a product?
 What type of advertising works best for experiences compared to products?
 How do consumers deal with the uncertainty that is associated with the evaluation of an experiential purchase?